tzdwq8/Amazon_Vine_Analysis/README.md

 ![Unpaid Reviews](https://user-images.githubusercontent.com/85590155/135738902-4b00465e-1a0b-4a00-a013-8399c3e89f5d.PNG)

 ### Analysis
 - From the transformed dataset, there were **334** reviews from the Vine program.
-Of these, **139** were 5 star reviews which equates to **41.62%**.
+Of these, **139** were 5-star reviews which equates to **41.62%**.
 - From the transformed dataset, there were **61614** reviews from the unpaid reviewers.
-Of these, **32665** were 5 star reviews which equates to **53.02%**.
+Of these, **32665** were 5-star reviews which equates to **53.02%**.

 ## Summary
 Based upon the data, there does not appear to be any positivity bias for reviews in the Vine program concerning sports products.
-This can be concluded due to the percentage of 5 star reviews in the Vine program (41.62%) being less than the percentage of 5 star reviews outside the program (53.02%)  Since the sample data is much smaller for the Vine program, we could analyze additional data to support this statement.
-4 star reviews are also positive reviews.
-So we can include 4 stars in this analysis to determine if there is any change in the positivity bias for both datasets.
+This can be concluded due to the percentage of 5-star reviews in the Vine program (41.62%) being less than the percentage of 5-star reviews outside the program (53.02%)  Since the sample data is much smaller for the Vine program, we could analyze additional data to support this statement.
+4-star reviews are also positive reviews.
+So we can include 4-stars in this analysis to determine if there is any change in the positivity bias for both datasets.